Hanahan, South Carolina: Government and infrastructure

-The form of government is council.
-The council is the governing body of the city, with the city administrator being hired by, and serving at the pleasure of, the city council.
+The City of Hanahan is governed by a city council composed of the mayor and six council members.
+Together, they exercise the legislative authority of the municipal government.
 The council and mayor are elected by the voters.
 The mayor is a first among equals on the council, presiding over council meetings and representing the city at official functions.
 The council hires and fires department heads.
 The mayor and council members, though paid a small salary, are not full-time, but are citizens with other jobs.
 The mayor of Hanahan is Christie Rainwater.
 She has been in office since 2018.

-The Hanahan Fire Department operates three stations.
-Station 1 is located at 5826 Campbell Street, Station 2 is located at 1200 S. Basilica Avenue, and Station 3 is located at 1101 Williams Lane in the fast-growing Tanner Plantation area.
+The Hanahan Fire Department operates three (3) stations.
+Station 1, the Fire Department's headquarters, is conveniently located at 5826 Campbell St. Hanahan, SC 29410, next to Hanahan City Hall.
+Station 2 is located at 1200 S. Basilica Avenue, and Station 3 is located at 1101 Williams Lane.
 The department operates one rescue-engine company, one ladder (quint) company, one medic unit, and one battalion chief vehicle manned by the shift commander.

-The Hanahan Police Department operates a 40-person Department complete with a dispatch center, animal control officers, community service officer, community youth officer and two School Resource Officers.
-The patrol division operates on four, twelve hour shifts with a Sergeant and a Corporal overseeing the operations of each shift.
+The Hanahan Police Department is organized into Administrative Services, Animal Control, Criminal Investigations, Uniform Patrol, Youth Services, and Victim Advocacy.
+The Patrol Division, the backbone of the Hanahan Police Department, comprises four squads.
+Each squad is led by a supervisor and an assistant supervisor, supported by a dedicated team of officers.

 Portions of the Naval Weapons Station Charleston, including the Naval Consolidated Brig Charleston, are located in Hanahan.